Illinois State Plan

 Overview

-The Illinois Occupational Safety and Health Division (Illinois OSHA) is part of the Illinois Department of Labor (IDOL).
-The main office is located in Springfield.
+The Division of Occupational Safety and Health (IL OSHA) is part of the Illinois Department of Labor (IDOL).
+IL OSHA has offices in Springfield, Chicago, and Marion.

 Coverage